Andrettin/Wyrmsun/readme.txt

 - The ruler interface now shows the ruler's trait.
 - Literary works without a specific author attached to them (i.e. the Alvissmol) will now have a suitable random character become the author, or an author will be generated.
 - Randomly-generated literary works now also appear from time to time.
+- Grand Strategy characters who don't have their own portrait can now be used in battle as well.

 * Interface
 - Fixed the issue which caused the loading screen to not properly appear under SDL rendering.